 Damage to vehicle components resulting from modifications or the installation or use of non-GM certified parts, including control module or software modifications, is not covered under the terms of the vehicle warranty and may affect remaining warranty coverage for affected parts.
+GM Accessories are designed to complement and function with other systems on the vehicle.
+See your dealer to accessorize the vehicle using genuine GM Accessories installed by a dealer technician.

-Also, see Adding Equipment to the Airbag-Equipped Vehicle $\ \ \, \stackrel{\triangleright}{\circ} \ \,$ 55.
+Also, see Adding Equipment to the Airbag-Equipped Vehicle ⇔ 61.

+Vehicle Checks

-Vehicle Checks Doing Your Own Service Work
+Doing Your Own Service Work